Get

 If you are reluctant to put your fingers into your dog’s mouth when manually administering medication, you can use a pill gun.
 This simple tool works almost like a syringe and makes it easy to place the pill exactly where you need it without putting your fingers in danger.

-7. Consult Your Vet
+7. Consult a Vet

-If you have tried all these tips and tricks and are still unable to get your pet to swallow their pills, you will need to contact the vet.
+If you have tried all these tips and tricks and are still unable to get your pet to swallow their pills, you will need to contact a vet.
 They may be able to provide additional guidance specific to your pet or switch them to a different medication that your pet likes better.

 Frequently Asked Questions (FAQ)